11 Ways Churches Can Pack out Their Christmas Services with Facebook

-When you’re coming up with your sermon series and seasonal plans, factor Facebook into the strategy.
+When you’re coming up with your Christmas sermon and seasonal plans, factor Facebook into the strategy.
 Change your cover image so it fits in with the design elements of your sermon series.
 Even the content of your Facebook updates should be related to your services.
 As much as possible, you want a unified theme across all platforms.

 2. Use Facebook events

 Use Facebook events for everything from children’s Christmas pageants to this season’s outreach projects.
 After you invite your congregation, they can turn around and invite their friends and families.
 The best part of using events as part of your Christmas outreach plan?
 This strategy is a pretty low-risk way for your community to invite someone to a church event without having to worry about rejection!